Course Fees (EU)

 What career opportunities are available to me?

-Does the BMus Hons degree in CSM qualify me to teach music in secondary schools?
+Does the BMus degree at MTU Cork School of Music qualify me to teach music in secondary schools?

-The BMus Hons course satisfies the entry requirements for a Professional Masters in Music Education, which will then qualify you to teach secondary school music recognised by the Teaching Council of Ireland.
+The BMus degree satisfies the entry requirements for a Professional Masters in Music Education, which will then qualify you to teach secondary school music recognised by the Teaching Council of Ireland.

 Does CSM offer masterclasses/workshops with visiting professional artists?

-Students regularly have the opportunity to perform and observe masterclasses with visiting professionals with no additional cost to the student.
-We see this as integral part of your course of study.
+Students regularly have the opportunity to perform and observe masterclasses with visiting professionals at no additional cost to the student - we see this as integral part of your course of study.
+Masterclasses are offered in-house in addition to weekly tuition with an instrumental expert staff member.